-The Business Information Technology Management program mandatory courses are listed in the table below.
+The Business IT Management program mandatory courses are listed in the table below.

 Course # Title Credits Prerequisites

-BADM Co-op Work Experience 1 ENGL 217; Senior
+BADM 485 Co-op Work Experience 1 ENGL 217; Senior

-485 Standing
+Standing

+BADM 415 Digital Transformation in Business 3 Senior Standing

-BADM Entrepreneurship 3 Senior Standing
+BADM 490 Entrepreneurship 3 Senior Standing

-490

 BITM 305 Introduction to Programming 3 BITM 200

 BITM 310 Database Management Systems 3 BITM 305

-BITM 340 The Development Tools of Information BITM 300
+BITM 340 The Development Tools of Information 3 BITM 300

 Systems

-BITM 355 BITM 355 Networking Junior Standing
+BITM 355 Networking 3 Junior Standing

 BITM 401 Web Programming 3 BITM 310

-BADM E-Business 3 Senior Standing

-405

-BMGT Project Management 3 Junior Standing
+BMGT 300 Project Management 3 Junior Standing

-300

 Major Elective Course 3

-As part of the program for the Bachelor of Business Administration in Business Information Technology Management, the student is required to study 3 credit hours of major electives.
+As part of the program for the Bachelor of Business Administration in Business IT Management, the student is required to study 3 credit hours of major electives.
 Major electives could be upper level courses in Accounting or in closely related business areas.
 These courses allow the student to focus on a specific area for in-depth knowledge and understanding.
 Meanwhile, they introduce an element of flexibility into the program, which allows the integration of newly emerging topics.